lraj22/timecheck22/docs/Context.md

 It can do all the work automatically!

+## NOTICE: v2 to v3?

+v3 context might be coming soon!
+This guide will be updated accordingly when the time comes.

 ## Basic fields

 The context file is a JSON file called `context.json`.
 Wow, I couldn't have guessed!
 It comprises of some basic fields in the format below: